Keep up to date with everything IiB, sign up to our mailing list

 Coming into contact with a surface or object touched by an infected person through respiratory secretions and then touching mouth, nose or eyes.

-There is currently little evidence that people who are without symptoms are infectious to others.
 Under most circumstances, the amount of infected virus on any contaminated surface is likely to have decreased significantly by 72 hours.

 The following symptoms may develop after exposure to someone who has the coronavirus: